 Doesn't it feel like life gets busier every year?
 These hectic and stressful lives we live are doing a number on our sleep.

 What to do: Start and end your day with mindfulness meditation.
 An amino acid called theanine has also been shown to improve sleep and allows you to feel rested and rejuvenated when you wake up.
 Low-caffeine teas like white tea or decaf green tea are great sleep-promoting options, as well.

 Underlying hormonal dysfunctions can wreck your energy levels.
 Adrenal fatigue, thyroid problems, and sex hormone imbalances like estrogen and testosterone can all fuel fatigue.

 What to do: It depends on your specific issue.
 Read my article on the subject for a complete list, and talk to a functional medicine practitioner for a perspective on your case.

 Low levels of iron, vitamin D, B12, and folate can all contribute to fatigue.

 What to do: Get labs to check your nutrient levels.
-If you don't already, focus on eating a clean diet with a wide variety of nutrient-dense whole foods such as vegetables, fruits, organic meats, and healthy fats.
+If you don't already, focus on eating a nutrient-rich diet with a wide variety of whole foods such as vegetables, fruits, organic meats, and healthy fats.

-Chronic infections (including Lyme disease) are a common cause of chronic fatigue but are widely undiagnosed.
+Chronic infections (including Lyme disease) may be an underlying cause of chronic fatigue, but they are widely undiagnosed.